-Your personal data is being used by the school and Dorset Council for the purposes of an application for admission to school.
-We undertake to ensure your personal data will only be used in accordance with our privacy notice which can be accessed on the school website and at www.dorsetcouncil.gov.uk
+Your personal data is being used by the school and BCP Council for the purposes of an application for admission to school.
+We undertake to ensure your personal data will only be used in accordance with our privacy notice which can be accessed on the school website and at Bournemouth Privacy Notice; Christchurch Privacy Notice

 Please confirm that you give your consent to the school and Council using your personal data as outlined in our privacy notice, by signing below.
 You have the right to withdraw your consent at any time.
-Should you wish to withdraw consent, please contact Council's Admissions Team at Dorset School Admissions
+Should you wish to withdraw consent, please contact Council's Admissions Team at bc.schooladmissions@bcpcouncil.gov.uk (Bournemouth)

-If you wish to exercise any of your rights under the General Data Protection Regulation, please contact the Council's Data Protection Officer via Dorset Data Protection Information or the school.
+If you wish to exercise any of your rights under the General Data Protection Regulation, please contact the admissions team at bc.schooladmissions@bcpcouncil.gov.uk (Bournemouth);